Team997Coders/2019DSHatchFindingVision/CameraVision/readme.md

 Given that the cameras are not in the center of the robot, the normalized points will have to be adjusted to compensate for that.

-Note the this application supports two cameras.
+Note the this application supports two cameras for 2019 Deepspace: a front camera and a rear camera.
+Also note that the application supports Microsoft LifeCam HD-3000 and HD-5000 cameras ONLY.
+It will throw an exception if you try to use any other camera type.
+Finally note the location of the USB ports for the cameras below.
+Do not just plug them into any port.

 On the Pi3 B+, USB ports are mapped via udev rules to the following symlinks: